bigdoods/jenca-authentication/README.md

 * Better persistence of the database with Docker volumes.
 * Better auth tokens, see https://flask-login.readthedocs.org/en/latest/#remember-me.
-* The test classes share setUp and tearDown methods.
-This should be factored out.
 * Perhaps login should happen after signup, this should be factored out.